SmemWasTaken/SartupLaunch/README.md

 - SPA routing support
 - Asset optimization

-Make sure to add your Supabase environment variables to your deployment platform's environment settings.
+Make sure to add your Supabase and OpenAI environment variables to your deployment platform's environment settings.

 ### Project Structure